alexpate30/rcprd/README.md

 #> 12     9 2020-01-01      1  0
 ```

-Currently functionality exists in rAURUM to extract medical data from
+Currently functionality exists in rcprd to extract medical data from the
-the observation file (including specific functions for extracting test
+observation file (including specific functions for extracting test data)
-data) and medication data from the drugissue file.
-Low level functions
+and medication data from the drugissue file.
+Low level functions exist
-exist to allow the user to query the RSQLite database and write their
+to allow the user to query the RSQLite database and write their own
-own functions to define variables of interest.
-There are mid-level
+functions to define variables of interest.
+There are mid-level functions
-functions which allow users to extract variables of certain types
+which allow users to extract variables of certain types (‘history of’,
-(‘history of’, ‘time to event’, and ‘most recent test result’).
-There
+‘time to event’, and ‘most recent test result’).
+There are then very
-are then very high level functions which allow users to extract specific
+high level functions which allow users to extract specific variables,
-variables, such as body mass index, systolic blood pressure, smoking
+such as body mass index, systolic blood pressure, smoking status,
-status, diabetes status, etc. There are all functions where decisions
+diabetes status, etc. There are all functions where decisions have been
-have been made over how to define variables.
-Be sure to check the code
+made over how to define variables.
+Be sure to check the code to make
-to make sure it matches with your definition.
-For example,
+sure it matches with your definition.
+For example, `extract_diabetes`
-`extract_diabetes` will return a categorical variable with three
+will return a categorical variable with three categories, `Absent`,
-categories, `Absent`, `type1` and `type2`.
-If an individual has a record
+`type1` and `type2`.
+If an individual has a record for both type 1 and
-for both type 1 and type 2 diabetes (according to the users code lists),
+type 2 diabetes (according to the users code lists), `extract_diabetes`
-`extract_diabetes` will assign the individual to the group `type1`.
+will assign the individual to the group `type1`.

 ## Package maintainence